NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 https://docs.docker.com/get-started/

-Take a screenshot of the command line output of the '''docker run hello-world''' step of the tutorial.
+Take a screenshot of the command line output of the `docker run hello-world` step of the tutorial.

 ### Get a Copy of the Starter Code

 Fork a copy of the starter repo on Github.

-Git clone the forked repo locally (```git clone https://github.com/username/CSE141pp_Introduction-to-the-Development-Environment```).
+Git clone the forked repo locally (`git clone https://github.com/username/CSE141pp_Introduction-to-the-Development-Environment`).

 There are two folder containing code in this repo.
 - lab files: Code that you will not modify.
 This contains `main()`, a function that will call and test your code.